|On this page…|

 Create the first version of the simplest, nontrivial driveline model, two inertias spinning together along the same axis.
 Open the SimDriveline, Simscape, and Simulink® block libraries and a new Simulink model window.

 From the Simulink library, drag and drop a Scope, a Mux, and two pairs of Goto and From blocks.
-Connect the blocks as shown in the following figure.
-In this example, the sensors are organized hierarchically in subsystems.
+Connect the blocks as shown in the following figures.
+The sensor subsystems are arranged hierarchically.

 Open the Scope block and start the simulation.
 The two angular velocities are constant at 3.14 radians/second.